 “I gave to Campaign Arkansas because I saw how others with similar experiences had given back,” she said.
 “It made me want to give back as well.
 I’m appreciative for the path the university has set me on and want to make experiences like I had possible for other students.”

-- A scholarship is the passport to higher education for many high-ability students and provides access for those who may not otherwise have the means to attend, particularly those who are first-generation.
+- A scholarship or fellowship is the passport to higher education for many high-ability students and provides access for those who may not otherwise have the means to attend.

 - Scholarships can be established in recognition of academic distinction or demonstrated financial need (or both).

-- Scholarships can also be focused on certain geographic areas or high schools and particular majors that the students will pursue as college students.
+- Scholarships can also be focused on certain geographic areas or high schools and particular majors that the students will pursue in college.